yjyuwisely/yjyuwisely/README.md

   ## Welcome to yjyuwisely's GitHub!🍀 </div>

 <li> 👋 Hello!
-I’m Yeongjin Yu, @yjyuwisely, a delighted and energised AI engineer with a deep love for Natural Language Processing (NLP) and its vast potentials 👩‍💻.</li>
+I’m Yeongjin Yu, @yjyuwisely, a delighted and energised AI research scientist with a deep love for Natural Language Processing (NLP) and its vast potentials 👩‍💻.</li>
 <li> 📘 While my roots are in statistical methodologies, I'm incredibly excited about the evolution and application of AI, especially in the NLP sector.</li>
 <li> 🚀 I'm passionate about learning and exploring new technologies and am particularly intrigued by the symbiotic relationship between language and technology.</li>
 <li> 🐥 Currently, I'm advancing my skills in ML and DL.
 I'm also delving into advanced NLP projects with a focus on exploring multilingual real-time translation technology.</li>